dstrohmaier/dstrohmaier.github.io/posts/_posts/2021-07-2-sudoku-prolog.md

 ## Full Solution: Thermo

 For the Thermo constraint, I've chosen the great "Spoons" puzzle by the well-known setter Phistomefel.
 To solve that puzzle yourself, [follow this link](https://app.crackingthecryptic.com/sudoku/BnRMNhBr8N).
-To solve it with Prolog, all we need are the following the two lines and the inclusion of the specific constraints:
+To solve it with Prolog, all we need beyond a standard solver are the following the two lines and the inclusion of the specific constraints:

 	smaller(L,Sn,L) :- Sn #< L.
 	thermo([L|Ls]) :- foldl(smaller,Ls,L,_).